-Grants related to income are sometimes presented as a credit in the statement of profit and loss, either separately or under a general heading such as 'Other income'; alternatively, they are deducted in reporting the related expense.

-29A [Refer to Appendix 1]

-Supporters of the first method claim that it is inappropriate to net income and expense items and that separation of the grant from the expense facilitates comparison with other expenses not affected by a grant.
-For the second method it is argued that the expenses might well not have been incurred by the entity if the grant had not been available and presentation of the expense without offsetting the grant may therefore be misleading.

-Both methods are regarded as acceptable for the presentation of grants related to income.
+- 29 Grants related to income are presented as part of profit or loss, either separately or under a general heading such as 'Other income'; alternatively, they are deducted in reporting the related expense. - 29A [Refer Appendix 1] - 30 Supporters of the first method claim that it is inappropriate to net income and expense items and that separation of the grant from the expense facilitates comparison with other expenses not affected by a grant.
+For the second method it is argued that the expenses might well not have been incurred by the entity if the grant had not been available and presentation of the expense without offsetting the grant may therefore be misleading. - 31 Both methods are regarded as acceptable for the presentation of grants related to income.
 Disclosure of the grant may be necessary for a proper understanding of the financial statements.
 Disclosure of the effect of the grants on any item of income or expense which is required to be separately disclosed is usually appropriate.